What is DriverMaker Freeware?

 DriveMaker also assumes the target FTP server is fully standards compliant.
 Unfortunately, many FTP servers are not, such as some FTP servers embedded in many Linux powered NAS devices.
 Ideal FTP targets to be used with DriveMaker are Microsoft IIS7 or later, BackupChain FTP server, and the BackupChain Cloud Service.
 Note that BackupChain already includes DriveMaker Plus licenses (contact sales for details).

-Not a VPN Solution
+Not Exactly a VPN Solution

-You can open Microsoft Access databases directly from storage and they will work fine but the Access file won’t be locked.
+It is possible open Microsoft Access databases directly from storage and they will work fine but the Access file won’t be locked.
 The database changes will be uploaded when you close the database.
 In the meantime, however, the database is not locked, so you can’t have several users accessing the database simultaneously, unless it’s read-only.

 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.

-Not a File System
+DriveMaker offers a Virtual File System

 Random file access is not supported directly from storage, as mentioned above.
 Files are downloaded in full, kept in cache, and then uploaded when done.
 Also, while edits take place the file is not locked; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.